iam-Dianne/iam-Dianne/README.md

 - 👋 Hi, I’m @iam-Dianne
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python in my second year in College and learning webdev during my free time.
+- 🌱 I’m currently learning PHP in my 3rd in College and learning webdev during my free time.
 - 📫 How to reach me ... you can't.. yet.

 <!---